HD 28185: Planetary system

-In 2001 an extrasolar planet similar in size to Jupiter designated HD 28185 b was discovered in orbit around the star with a period of 1.04 years.
+In 2001, an extrasolar planet more massive than Jupiter, designated HD 28185 b, was discovered in orbit around the star with a period of 1.04 years.
 Unlike many long-period extrasolar planets, it has a low orbital eccentricity.
 The planet experiences similar insolation to Earth, which has led to speculations about the possibilities for habitable moons.
 In addition, numerical simulations suggest that low-mass planets located in the gas giant's Trojan points would be stable for long periods.
 The planet's existence was independently confirmed by the Magellan Planet Search Program in 2008.

 The star also shows evidence of a long-term radial velocity trend, which may indicate the presence of an additional outer companion.
-In 2022, the presence of an outer companion, likely a brown dwarf, was confirmed using a combination of radial velocity and astrometry.
+In 2022, the presence of an outer companion (HD 28185 c) was confirmed using a combination of radial velocity and astrometry, with the proposed mass of nearly 20 times that of Jupiter being in the range of brown dwarfs.
+However, this was revised by a 2024 follow-up study which found HD 28185 c to be a planet with a mass 6 times that of Jupiter, comparable to HD 28185 b.
+Also in 2024, the inclination and true mass of HD 28185 b were measured via astrometry.